Notes on Randomized Algorithms: The Azuma-Hoeffding inequality

 when $X_i = x_i$ for all $i ≤ t+1$, since conditioning on $X_1,\dots,X_{t+1}$ just replaces the random variables with their actual values and then averages over the rest.
 This is the same as

 when $x_{t+1}$ happens to be the value of $X_{t+1}$.
 So the first conditional expectation in \eqref{eq-bounded-differences-ugly} is just $Y_{t+1}$, giving

-Now we can apply Azuma-Hoeffding to get $\Prob{Y_n - Y_0 ≥ t} ≤ \exp\parens*{-\frac{t^2}{2∑_{i=1}^n c_i^2}}$.
+Now we can apply Azuma-Hoeffding to get

 This turns out to overestimate the possible range of $Y_{t+1}$.
 With a more sophisticated argument, it can be shown that for any fixed $x_1,\dots,x_t$, there exist bounds $a_{t+1} ≤ Y_{t+1} - Y_t ≤ b_{t+1}$ such that $b_{t+1} - a_{t+1} = c_{t+1}$.
 We would like to use this to apply the asymmetric version of Azuma-Hoeffding given in \eqref{eq-Azumas-inequality-asymmetric}.
-A complication is that the specific values of $a_{t+1}$ and $b_{t+1}$ depend on the previous values $x_1,\dots,x_t$, even though their difference $b_{t+1}-a_{t+1}$ does not.
+A complication is that the specific values of $a_{t+1}$ and $b_{t+1}$ may depend on the previous values $x_1,\dots,x_t$, even if the bound $c_{t+1}$ on their maximum difference does not.
 Fortunately, McDiarmid shows that the inequality works anyway, giving: \begin{theorem}[\concept{McDiarmid's inequality} ~\cite{McDiarmid1989}] Let $X_1,\dots,X_n$ be independent random variables and let $f(X_1,\dots,X_n)$ have the bounded difference property with bounds $c_i$.
 Then

 \end{theorem}

 The main difference between this and a direct application of Azuma-Hoeffding is that the constant factor in the exponent is better by a factor of $4$.

 Since $-f$ satisfies the same constraints as $f$, the same bound holds for $\Prob{f(X_1,\dots,X_n) - \Exp{f(X_1,\dots,X_n)} ≤ -t}$.
 For some applications it may make sense to apply the union bound to get a two-sided version